What it is and why it matters

 In this Q&A with Simon Samuel, Head of Customer Value Modeling for a large bank in the UK, we examine these and other big data issues that confront retail bankers.

-Because of the way the human brain processes information, using charts or graphs to visualize large amounts of complex data is easier than poring over spreadsheets or reports.
-Data visualization is a quick, easy way to convey concepts in a universal manner – and you can experiment with different scenarios by making slight adjustments.
+Because of the way the human brain processes information, using charts or graphs to visualise large amounts of complex data is easier than poring over spreadsheets or reports.
+Data visualisation is a quick, easy way to convey concepts in a universal manner – and you can experiment with different scenarios by making slight adjustments.

 - Identify areas that need attention or improvement.

 - Help you understand which products to place where.

 Data Visualisation in Today’s World